-The multitude of problems that arise when integrating multimedia processing into conventional computer systems and attempting to develop distributed multimedia applications are addressed in several projects, which put emphasis on different issues.
-In the SUMO project [1], the Chorus [2] micro-kernel is extended to support continuous media.
+The multitude of problems that arise when integrating multimedia processing into conventional computer systems and attempting to develop distributed multimedia applications are addressed in several projects, which lay emphasis on different issues.
+In the SUMO project [CBRS93], the Chorus [RAA+90] micro-kernel is extended to support continuous media.
 This is done by using the real-time features of Chorus and adding stream-based data transfer and quality of service control inside the operating system.
 The features are accessible by a low-level API.
-The focus of this work is on operating system issues like scheduling, but not on providing a universal platform and high-level abstractions for developing and configuring distributed multimedia applications.
-The problem of configuring distributed applications by using software components that are interconnected by linked ports is addressed by Conic [3] and its follow-up project REX [4].
+The focus of this work lies on operating system issues like scheduling but not on providing a universal platform and high-level abstractions for developing and configuring distributed multimedia applications.
+The problem of configuring distributed applications by using software components that are interconnected by linked ports is addressed by Conic [KrMa85] and its follow-up project REX [MKSD90].
 Conic offers languages for programming components and configuring applications without supporting multimedia data handling.
 The configuration process is centralized in a configuration manager which accepts change specifications for altering configurations.

 Specific abstractions for controlling multimedia data streams have been proposed as well.
-Some of them apply to non-distributed environments only (e.g. QuickTime [5] or IBM's Multimedia Presentation Manager [6]), while others are tailored to specific configurations (e.g. ACME [7] and Tactus [8]), and mainly are extensions of network window systems supporting streams of digital audio and video data.
-General requirements that should be met by architectures supporting distributed multimedia applications are specified in the Request for Technology [9] of the Interactive Multimedia Association (IMA).
-A response to this request contributed by some companies [10] proposes abstractions to structure and control distributed multimedia environments while using multi-vendor processing equipment.
+Some of them apply to non-distributed environments only (e.g. QuickTime [Appl91] or IBM's Multimedia Presentation Manager [IBM92]), while others are tailored to specific configurations (e.g. ACME [AGH90] and Tactus [DNNR92]), and essentially are extensions of network window systems to support streams of digital audio and video data.
+General requirements that should be met by architectures supporting distributed multimedia applications are specified in the Request for Technology [IMA92] of the Interactive Multimedia Association (IMA).
+A response to this request contributed by some companies [Hewl93] proposes abstractions to structure and control distributed multimedia environments while using multi-vendor processing equipment.
 The proposal assumes generic multimedia processing elements producing and consuming multimedia data via ports that are associated with formats.
-However, the nesting of processing elements is not supported and, although grouping is used to handle resource acquisition, stream control and specification of end-to-end quality of service, no means to specify synchronization relationships between data streams are provided.
+However, the nesting of processing elements is not supported and, although grouping is used to handle resource acquisition, stream control and the specification of end-to-end quality of service, no means to specify synchronization relationships between data streams are provided.